benjann/violinplot/README.md

 # violinplot
 Stata module to draw violin plots

-This is a very preliminary version.
-No documentation is available yet.
-Minimal explanations can be found in the header of the code.
+`violinplot` draws so called violin plots that illustrate the distributions of the specified variables.
+A violin plot is an overlay of a (reflected) density estimate and a box plot.

-Requires Stata 15 or newer as well as the following packages from SSC:
+`violinplot` Stata 15 or newer as well as the following packages from SSC:
 `dstat`, `moremata`, `palettes`, `colrspace`

 ---